SAP Industry Solutions Licensing

 Key licensing points include:

-- Merchandise Management Core: The core retail ERP functions (assortment management, store inventory, etc.) are licensed as an engine on top of S/4HANA.
-SAP often licenses retail solutions based on the number of retail locations (stores) or integrated POS terminals.
-Large retailers must be mindful that every new store opened might require an uplift in licensed store count.
+- Merchandise Management Core: The core retail ERP functions (such as assortment management and store inventory) are licensed as an engine on top of S/4HANA.
+SAP often licenses retail solutions based on the number of retail locations (stores) or the number of integrated POS terminals.
+Large retailers must be mindful that every new store they open might require an increase in licensed store count.

-- Customer Activity Repository (CAR): CAR is a platform that stores omnichannel transaction data for analytics like demand forecasting and real-time inventory.
+- Customer Activity Repository (CAR): The CAR is a platform that stores omnichannel transaction data for analytics purposes, such as demand forecasting and real-time inventory management.
 CAR typically has its license metric, often tied to transaction or data volume, and possibly the number of stores feeding data.
-Retailers implementing CAR to support in-store and online analytics should factor in those costs.
+Retailers implementing CAR to support in-store and online analytics should factor these costs into their decision-making.

-- Omnichannel and POS Integration: If the retailer integrates many point-of-sale systems or e-commerce channels, the indirect usage (documents created in SAP from external sales channels) could invoke SAP’s Digital Access licensing (document-based licensing for indirect use).
-Retail is one sector where sales orders might originate outside SAP (e.g., cash register or web store) and then flow into S/4HANA – companies must address this either via SAP’s Digital Access licenses or by ensuring those systems’ interactions are covered contractually.
+- Omnichannel and POS Integration: If a retailer integrates multiple point-of-sale systems or e-commerce channels, indirect usage (documents created in SAP from external sales channels) may trigger SAP’s Digital Access licensing (document-based licensing for indirect use).
+Retail is one sector where sales orders may originate outside SAP (e.g., cash register or web store) and then flow into S/4HANA.
+Companies must address this either via SAP’s Digital Access licenses or by ensuring that those systems’ interactions are covered contractually.

 - Industry Extensions: Retailers in fashion or grocery might use further extensions (SAP for Fashion, SAP Dairy Management, etc.).
 Each comes with additional license considerations.
 For example, SAP’s fashion add-on (for size/colour matrices and fashion-specific processes) was historically separate.

-Licensing tip for Retail: Determine a clear count of the stores, POS systems, and channels you must license.
+Licensing Tip for Retail: Determine a clear count of the stores, POS systems, and channels that require licensing.

 Negotiate a buffer if possible (e.g., license a slightly higher number of stores than you currently have if you plan to open more to avoid mid-term additions).